 |Typical Two Way Deflection in A Flat Slab|

 To resist these moments, the slab must be reinforced in both directions, by at least two layers of bars perpendicular, respectively, to two pairs of edges.
 The slab must be designed to take a proportionate share of the load in each direction.

 Why Short Span?

-When a civil engineering student enters a structural design classroom for the first time, he is told that the shorter span is more critical in the design of slabs.
-This is usually source of wonder for the first timer because by mere instincts, the longer span should be more critical.
-These are very simple proofs to show why the short span is critical.
+When civil engineering students enter a structural design classroom for the first time, they are told that the shorter span is more critical in the design of slabs.
+This is usually source of wonder for first timers because by mere instincts, the longer span should be more critical.
+This article shows very simple proofs why the short span is more critical in slabs.

 (1) Deflection of centre-strip approach

 This offers an extremely simplified concept that shows that the load transmitted to the shorter span is greater than the load transmitted to the longer span.